 Group Runs

-Group Runs Winter 2026
+Group Runs Summer 2026

 The Youth Trail Project is excited to host free trail runs open to trail runners ages 8-18.
-These winter training runs are all about trail exploration, camaraderie, and fun.
+These Summer training runs are all about trail exploration, camaraderie, and fun.
 Hosted by YTP leadership and greater Seattle running coaches, each run will have multiple distance groups to accommodate various paces and ability level.
 No experience required:

 • Ages 8-18, free